alttch/bma-info/trademarks.rst

 ----------------

-For any form of redistribution, except computer operating system packages, the words "EVA ICS" and "BUS/RT" should be always ended with the registered trademark symbol (®), unless there is no technical ability to meet.
+For any form of redistribution, except computer operating system packages, the words "EVA ICS", "RoboPLC", and "BUS/RT" should be always ended with the registered trademark symbol (®), unless there is no technical ability to do.

-The trademark IOTE Cloud can be used without any additional symbols.
+The trademarks "IOTE Cloud" and "PSRT" can be used without any additional symbols.

 Common conditions
 ~~~~~~~~~~~~~~~~~